tjcork/n8n-data-manager/readme.md

     *   **Dated Backups (`--dated`):** Creates timestamped subdirectories (e.g., `backup_YYYY-MM-DD_HH-MM-SS/`) for each backup, preserving history.
 *   **Restore Options:**
     *   **Selective Restore:** Use `--credentials` to restore only credentials, or `--workflow` to restore only workflows.
 You can specify either or both flags to control exactly what gets restored.
+    *   **Project-Aware Restore:** Directory hints for projects are honored, and workflows without hints fall back to the configured default project (`--project` flag or `PROJECT` config entry).
 *   **Container Compatibility:**
     *   **Alpine Support:** Fully compatible with n8n containers based on Alpine Linux.
     *   **Ubuntu Support:** Works seamlessly with containers based on Ubuntu/Debian.